Everything Royal

 Alicia Carroll's banking on it.

-She has, over the past 15 years collected a vast amount of letters, clothing, jewelry, mugs, busts, dolls and other artifacts pertaining to the British royal family.
+She has, over the past 30 years collected a vast amount of letters, clothing, jewelry, mugs, busts, dolls and other artifacts pertaining to the British royal family.
 Her collection has grown to become one of the largest private collections of royal memorabilia in the United States and possibly World-Wide.
 It's a venture that came about as Americans became enchanted with the story of a little girl who grew up to marry the prince.
 "In the 50s we had heroes and heroines.
 We really did: Carroll said.
 Now your children have no heroes.

 So when a fresh faced former nanny and kindergarten teacher with a pure record married the prince on July 29, 1981, in a wedding that seemed to come straight out of a fairy tale, a world starved for heroes lapped it up.
 Even though her marriage had fallen apart by then, when Princess Diana died in a car crash nearly seven years ago people were glued to their televisions, even people who couldn't previously tell you the Queen's names.
-"My aunt and uncle who live in Bristolville, Ohio are not royal watchers, but they watched the funeral," Carroll said.
+"My aunt and uncle are not royal watchers, but they watched the funeral," Carroll said.

 Carroll's own fairy tale began when having graduated from private school in Buffalo, New York, she traveled to Los Angeles and became an actress.
-Back then the Warren native was known as Carol Kirk.
-Her parents, Fran and Elsie Mendenhall, now live in Cortland.

 Everything Royal was born!